omurphy27/vim/README.md

 It has been augmented to work well with iTerm2 and NeoVim on Mac OS X.

-I've also added a handle of simple snippets, largely for HTML, CSS, JS and PHP.
+I've also added a handful of simple snippets, largely for HTML, CSS, JS and PHP.